 Scholarships are “free dollars” that do not need to be repaid.
-They are generally awarded based on academic merit, demonstrated financial need, academic major, or participation in an organization or activity.
+They are generally offered based on academic merit, demonstrated financial need, academic major, or participation in an organization or activity.

-PLEASE NOTE: As a NCAA Division III institution, Wilmington College does not award financial aid based on athletic participation, per NCAA Bylaw 15.4.1.
+PLEASE NOTE: As a NCAA Division III institution, Wilmington College does not offer financial aid based on athletic participation, per NCAA Bylaw 15.4.1.

 Endowed scholarships are comprised of the generous donations made by alumni, parents, friends, foundations, and companies who have confidence in Wilmington College’s mission.
 Your FAFSA result serves as your application for any of WC’s endowed scholarships.

 Many Wilmington students also receive scholarships from outside organizations.
 It is the student’s responsibility to notify the Student One Stop Center of the amount and source of any outside funding received.
 Unlike entitlements, such as Federal Pell Grants, outside scholarships are considered to be a resource that may reduce or replace a loan, work opportunity, or grant that has already been offered.
 It is Wilmington’s policy to reduce need-based loan first, followed by work-study and then grants.
 It is possible that your Subsidized Stafford Loan (need-based) could change to an Unsubsidized Stafford Loan (non-need-based).

 All students can explore scholarship opportunities outside of Wilmington College.